sourcegraph/about/docs/terms-self-hosted.md

 </span>

 <span style="color:#777777"><i>**Short version**: You’re responsible for any fees associated with your use of Sourcegraph.
 Pricing can change at any time, but you will receive notice at least seven days in advance.
-Your subscription will automatically renew.</i></span>
+Your subscription will automatically renew, unless an Order Form states otherwise.</i></span>

 8.1 **Pricing**.
-You are responsible for paying any applicable fees as set forth on our [Pricing and Payment Terms](/pricing) and applicable taxes associated with the Software in a timely manner with a valid payment method.
+You are responsible for paying any applicable fees as set forth on our [Pricing and Payment Terms](/pricing) or in an Order Form and applicable taxes associated with the Software in a timely manner with a valid payment method.
+Unless otherwise stated in an Order Form, you will pay all invoices within thirty (30) days of receipt.
 You agree that we may charge for any such fees owed.
 You are required to keep your billing information current.

 8.2 **Term**.
 Authorization to charge your chosen payment method account will remain in effect until you cancel or modify your preference.
 You agree that charges may be accumulated as incurred and may be submitted as one or more aggregate charges during or at the end of the applicable billing cycle.